Nicholas Alahverdian was an author and lobbyist.

-He is the founder and executive director of NexusGovernment, a nonprofit lobbying entity devoted to advocating for health, education, and employment equity for foster children and senior citizens, and other at-risk, vulnerable populations.
+He is the founder and executive director of NexusGovernment, a nonprofit lobbying entity devoted to advocating for health, education, and employment equity for all.

 From 2002 through 2003, he served as a legislative aide to Representative Gordon D. Fox (former Speaker of the House) and Representative Beatrice A. Lanzi of the Rhode Island House of Representatives.
 Of Nicholas, Senator Lanzi has said, “I had the opportunity to work with Nicholas while he was a Legislative Page in the RI House of Representatives.
 I found Nicholas to be hard working and dedicated.
 He was very interested in the legislative process and committed to being involved and making a positive difference in the community.”

-He maintains professional memberships with the Modern Language Association, the American Comparative Literature Association, and the Poetry Society of America.
+He maintained professional memberships with the Modern Language Association, the American Comparative Literature Association, and the Poetry Society of America.

-Alahverdian has been honored by the Rhode Island House of Representatives and has been featured in The Boston Globe, The Providence Journal, The Newport Daily News, The New Haven Register, The Providence Phoenix, and the Associated Press.
+Alahverdian was honored by the Rhode Island House of Representatives and has been featured in The Boston Globe, The Providence Journal, The Newport Daily News, The New Haven Register, The Providence Phoenix, and the Associated Press.

-He has also appeared on NBC, CBS, and ABC affiliates as well as NPR, BBC, and 630 WPRO.
+He also appeared on NBC, CBS, and ABC affiliates as well as NPR and 630 WPRO.

 Alahverdian died of nonhodgkin Lyomhoma on February 29, 2020.